Alberto Bona

-Alberto Bona (born 7 November 1978) is an Italian actor, playwright and film director.
+Alberto Bona (born 7 November 1978) is an Italian actor, playwright, film director and multiple Pennyfarthing Guinness World Records holder.

 Biography

 Alberto Bona started his career as a cartoonist in Italy, before moving to London, where he started to work within theatre and independent film productions.
 He wrote and starred in the surrealistic play Salvador! staged at the Barons Court Theatre in 2004, where he played surrealist Salvador Dalí.

 This play led the photographer Marco Sanges to ask Bona to pose for a series of portraits.
 It began a creative collaboration culminating with the art film Circumstances, awarded as 'Best Art Film' at the Portobello Film Festival in 2008.
 With Sanges, Bona co-directed Pondering of a lonely wonderer and La Sonnambula.
 Together, they have also worked at the Hackney Empire devising the surrealistic art exhibition Big Scenes.

-Bona wrote and starred in the play "Tremamondo - The Angel of Fencing", directed by Giampaolo Zennaro, staged at the Teatro Carlo Goldoni (Livorno) in Livorno.
+Bona wrote and starred in the play "Tremamondo – The Angel of Fencing", directed by Giampaolo Zennaro, staged at the Teatro Carlo Goldoni (Livorno) in Livorno.

 In 2014, Bona produced a film about Rachmaninoff's The Isle of the Dead.